Colosseum, Roman Forum, Spanish Steps… These are some of the things you can’t miss in Rome.

 7. Ponte Sant’Angelo

 At this time, you might desperately want to catch a glance of St. Peter’s Square of better know as Vatican Obelisk.
-However, wait a bit and enter the Castel Sant’Angelo from Ponte Sant’Angelo, ancient Roman bridge built by Emperor Hadrian.
-Sprawling across the Tiber, Ponte Sant’Angelo boasts ten gorgeous statues of angels along with spectacular view over the surrounding area.
+But wait a little bit longer and enter the Castel Sant’Angelo from the Ponte Sant’Angelo, an ancient Roman bridge built by Emperor Hadrian.
+Sprawling across the Tiber, the Ponte Sant’Angelo boasts ten gorgeous statues of angels along with spectacular views of the surrounding area.

 8. Piazza Navona